Lipitor Patient Tips

 Response and Effectiveness

-- Peak levels seen within one to two hours following administration; however, may take one to two weeks of regular dosing before improvements in your cholesterol level are seen, and up to four weeks before the maximal cholesterol-lowering effects of Lipitor are apparent.
+- Peak levels are seen within one to two hours following administration; however, it may take one to two weeks of regular dosing before improvements in your cholesterol level are seen, and up to four weeks before the maximal cholesterol-lowering effects of Lipitor are apparent.

 - May lower total cholesterol by 30-46%, triglycerides by 30-56%, with variable increases seen in HDL.